Incat: Oil rig tender

 Most offshore oil rigs are exposed to rough open seas with crew transfers by helicopter and freight needs served by platform supply vessels.
 However Azerbaijan's offshore oil rigs are in the calmer waters of the Caspian Sea, the world's largest lake, so crew transfers can be comfortably and more economically undertaken by water.
 Several fast catamarans have been built to transfer both crews and cargo for this market including Incat Hull 074 Muslim Magomayev delivered in 2015.
-The size of catamarans that can be built for this niche market is restricted by the 16.5-metre width of locks on the Volga-Don Canal that connects the Caspian Sea with the Black Sea and the Mediterranean.
+The size of catamarans that can be built for this niche market is restricted by the 16.5-metre width of locks on the Volga–Don Canal that connects the Caspian Sea with the Black Sea and the Mediterranean.

 Brooke Street Pier

 From 1990 Incat had almost exclusively built large catamarans, but this changed in 2014 when the company diversified into something that was not even a ship, although it did float.
 An earlier Brooke Street Pier ferry terminal on Hobart's waterfront needed replacement and Incat was commissioned to build an 80 x 20-metre floating pontoon.
-Hull 077 was towed 8 km from Incat's shipyard to Sullivans Cove before finishing work was done on site.
+Hull 077 was towed eight kilometres from Incat's shipyard to Sullivans Cove before finishing work was done on site.
 In addition to ferry berths, the pier hosts a restaurant, a cafe and a number of stalls.

 Luxury super yachts

-The market for opulent motor yachts has grown rapidly this century and while the market is mostly for monohull vessels, catamarans are beginning to make inroads.
-Incat has released several designs ranging from 80 to 112 metres which are shown on their website, but so far there have been no orders.
+The market for opulent motor yachts has grown rapidly in the 21st century and while the market is mostly for monohull vessels, catamarans are beginning to make inroads.
+Incat has released several designs ranging from 80 to 112 metres which are shown on their website.

 Deliveries

 In its early years Incat built smaller boats and ferries with little to distinguish it from other boat yards except for a willingness to experiment and innovate.
 But the revolutionary Hull 023 completed in 1990 was quite different and was the first of the type of ferry that Incat is best known for today with its large capacity, high speed, wave piercing hulls and distinctive centre bow.
 As one of the first large aluminium vehicle carrying catamarans in the world, it contributed to the big changes in the ferry industry that occurred in the 1990s.

-In the Length / Class field of the table WPC means the vessel is a Wave Piercing Catamaran.
-The three K Class vessels were a low profile design without the wave piercing bows and the capacity to carry fewer cars than traditional Incat designs.
+In the "Length / class" field of the table WPC means the vessel is a wave piercing catamaran.
+The three K class vessels were a low profile design without the wave piercing bows and the capacity to carry fewer cars than traditional Incat designs.

 In the competitive ferry industry, ships often change operators, especially in Europe.
 Other ferries have alternated between summer service in the northern and southern hemispheres every six months.
 Some Incat vessels of the 1990s have been operated by up to six shipping companies with regular name changes.

-Gross Tonnage is a measure of a ship's enclosed volume rather than its weight or displacement, so similar ships can have differing Gross Tonnages due to factors such as if a viewing platform is fully enclosed or open to the weather.
+Gross tonnage is a measure of a ship's enclosed volume rather than its weight or displacement, so similar ships can have differing gross tonnages due to factors such as whether a viewing platform is fully enclosed or open to the weather.